shakebugs/shake-docs/docs/android/invoke.md

 </Tabs>

 All other data, like [Activity history](android/activity.md) or [Black box](android/blackbox.md), is automatically included in every user’s bug report — no additional code required.

+## Invoke usage prompt
+You can notify your users how to invoke Shake by showing a prompt.
+It can be enabled by setting `Shake.setShowUsagePrompt(true)` before calling `Shake.start()`.
+The prompt will be shown only the first time the app is started.
+This feature is disabled by default.